-UC San Diego Health System bariatric surgeons have been developing and perfecting minimally invasive forms of weight-loss surgery for years.
+UC San Diego Health bariatric surgeons have been developing and perfecting minimally invasive forms of weight-loss surgery for years.
 In fact, our director of metabolic surgery performed the world’s first laparoscopic gastric bypass in 1993.
 Our Bariatric and Metabolic Institute offers gastric sleeve, gastric bypass, gastric banding, gastric plication and bypass revision weight-loss surgeries.
 Compare surgery types and criteria for being a candidate.

 Removing cancerous tumors and organs is a special focus of the Minimally Invasive Surgery team.
-Operating out of UC San Diego Health System Moores Cancer Center, our surgeons utilize minimally invasive techniques for surgical removal of cancers throughout the body.
+Operating out of UC San Diego Health Moores Cancer Center, our surgeons utilize minimally invasive techniques for surgical removal of cancers throughout the body.
 Additionally, we use robotic surgery for bladder, colorectal, uterine, kidney, stomach, prostate, esophageal and head and neck cancers.

 Conditions such as mitral valve prolapse and coronary artery disease are treated through robot-assisted minimally invasive means.
-Visit the Sulpizio Cardiovascular Center at UC San Diego Health System for more information.
+Visit the Sulpizio Cardiovascular Center at UC San Diego Health for more information.

 We offer a wide range of minimally invasive surgical procedures – including colorectal robotic surgery - for treating problems of the colon and rectum.
 The surgical staff includes internationally recognized experts in colon cancer, rectal cancer and anal cancer, as well as diverticulitis, Crohn's disease, ulcerative colitis, fecal incontinence, hemorrhoids and other disorders.